 - They can survive decapitation.
 Even after separation, both the body and the head will still respond to stimulus and both the antenna and the legs might wiggle.
 However, the head's movement will only last for a few hours while a body may last up to several weeks.

-- Cockroaches have six hairy legs, and the hairs provide them a sense of touch.
+- Cockroaches have six hairy legs.
+The hairs provide them with a sense of touch.

 - Some female cockroaches mate only once and become pregnant for the rest of their lives.

-- Cockroaches can basically eat everything due to the presence of various bacteria and protozoa in their digestive system.
+- Cockroaches can basically eat anything due to the presence of various bacteria and protozoa in their digestive system.

 Questions & Answers

 - Helpful 11

 - Helpful 2